craft-snippets/Craft-image-toolbox/docs/Picture.md

 All images outputted by the plugin are using `<picture>` HTML element instead of just regular `<img>`.
 On the surface, `<picture>` works same as standard `<img>` - but its main feature is displaying multiple variants of image, in the separate `<source>` tags.
 One of these sources can then be selected by brower based on breakpoint values set im `media` attribute or specific image format support.

-Image Toolbox uses this feature of `<picture>` for automatic generation of [webp](https://css-tricks.com/using-webp-images/) version of images or using different image transforms for specific breakpoints.
+Image Toolbox uses this feature of `<picture>` for automatic generation of [webp](https://css-tricks.com/using-webp-images/) and avif versions of the images or using different image transforms for specific breakpoints.

 ## pictureMultiple() method